jveigel/Blender-Expanse-Solar-System/README.md

 `SolarSystemScale8k_Accurate.py`

-Creates an image file of scale accurate orbits at about 10,000 px:
+Creates an image file of scale accurate orbits at about 10,000 px.

 ## Brachistochrone Travel Times (1/3g)